-My dissertation examined the informational cues voters receive from campaign finance disclosures in advertisements.
+My doctoral dissertation examined the informational cues voters receive from campaign finance disclosures in advertisements.
 This research nexus is important for the study of politics, specifically how campaigns chose to target their messages and how that effects voter decision making.
-In 2019, my work was published in American Politics Research (https://journals.sagepub.com/doi/full/10.1177/1532673X19865881).
+In 2020, my work was published in American Politics Research (https://journals.sagepub.com/doi/full/10.1177/1532673X19865881).
 Recently, I developed an instrument to measure attitudes towards advertisements and disclosures.
 I found that disclosure attitudes are not correlated with learning styles, need for cognition, or tolerance for ambiguity.
 These finding have implications for political advertising reforms in broadcast and social media.

 Post-college I worked in Governor Schwarzenegger's Office of Constituent Affairs & the Office of Planning and Research.
-I held a year long fellowship in the Office of the State Assembly Chief Clerk where, per Engrossing and Enrolling guidelines, I amended legislation by hand with red and blue pencils.
+I held a year-long fellowship in the Office of the State Assembly Chief Clerk where, per Engrossing and Enrolling guidelines, I amended legislation by hand with red and blue pencils.
 I also spent four years at Nielsen Merksamer, the top grossing lobbying firm in California.
 At NM, I worked on proposition campaigns, led the firm's fundraising program, and worked hundreds of bills.

-I've been preparing for a career teaching political science for nearly a decade.
+I've been preparing for a career teaching political science for over a decade.
 My practical experience has sharpened the questions I ask, heightened my passion and enthusiasm for the topic, and sustained the confidence I have in our political systems.
 Primarily, I'm a researcher who is passionate about educating efficacious young citizens.
 Serving the university community is important too, so I keep a busy schedule with mentorship, administrative and graduate service commitments.